cube-drone/rt0/players-guide/src/player/generated/basic_combat.md

 ## Unarmed Strike
+_You don't need a weapon to be dangerous.
+Hit them!
+Hit them hard!_

 * Place Wands or Swords on Unarmed Strike.
 * Cards sitting on Unarmed Strike remain there.
 * When the sum of the numerical values on the cards reaches (or exceeds) 10, discard all cards on Unarmed Strike and